ABendi101/Pinball-Play-Field/README.md

 # Pinball-Play-Field
 This repository describes the initial ideas regarding the Pinball playing field.

-View Indv Project file to view Ideas.
+View Indv Project file to view initial ideas.